TrackerJack/TrackerJack/docs/source/quick_start.rst

 #.
 Using the TrackerJack Panel

-   \a) Enter the Camera information on the TrackerJack panel
+   \a) Enter the Camera information on the TrackerJack panel.
+Camera Settings units must be millimeters.

    \b) Save the After Effects file.